-Flow Imaging Microscopy is a fast and automated method to see highly-resolved digital images of microscopic particles in a flowing liquid.
-Using FlowCam, you can very quickly learn about the size, count, shape, and identity of the particles in your sample.
+Flow Imaging Microscopy is a fast and automated method for obtaining highly resolved digital images of microscopic particles in a flowing liquid.
+With this technique you can very quickly learn about the size, count, shape, and identity of the particles in your sample.

 Their FlowCam design combined the benefits of a flow cytometer and a microscope in a single instrument.
 A sample of ocean water could be introduced into the system, and particles would be automatically, digitally imaged and analyzed.

-- Food and beverage: quality control of food ingredients where particle shape can affect taste and texture
+- Food and beverage: quality control of food ingredients, where particle shape can affect taste and texture

-How Does Flow Imaging Particle Analysis Work?
+How Flow Imaging Microscopy Works?

-Direct Particle Measurements
+One Advantage of Flow Imaging Microscopy: Direct Particle Measurements

 The ultimate benefit of performing flow imaging microscopy with a FlowCam imaging system is that you can visualize single particles and calculate desired sample properties based directly on individual particle images.